bingreeky/MemGen/README.md

 ## 🤗 Quick Evaluation

 Below are several MemGen models based on Qwen2.5-1.5B-Instruct and SmolLM3-3B across multiple datasets.
-Due to limited GPU resources, we are still training and preparing additional releases.
-We appreciate your patience and understanding!
+We are currently in the process of carefully validating additional checkpoints to ensure they are fully reproducible and can be released in a clean, one-click setup.
+We appreciate your patience as we complete this verification process.

 | model   | dataset | mode   | link                    | eval_script      | train_script|
 |---------|---------|--------|------------------------|------------------|-|